tembo-io/website/docusaurus/docs/tembo-cloud/how-billing-works.md

 - **Hobby Instances:** Enjoy free usage with limited resources - perfect for development and testing.
 - **Production Instances:** Charged based on resource consumption.
 Below are the detailed costs:

-  You can install and enable as many extensions and apps as you like in both hobby and production instances
+ Note: You can install and enable as many extensions and apps as you like in both hobby and production instances.

 ## Pricing Details